MicrosoftDocs/iis-docs/iis/web-hosting/microsoft-web-farm-framework-20-for-iis-7/web-farm-framework-20-for-iis-cmdlets-for-windows-powershell.md

 [!code-powershell[Main](web-farm-framework-20-for-iis-cmdlets-for-windows-powershell/samples/sample7.ps1)]

-Provide the name of the web farm and sever address as prompted.
+Provide the name of the web farm and server address as prompted.

 To verify that the server was added, use the **Get-Server** Nmdlet as follows: